 Carnegie Mellon University

-BA in Cognitive Science, 1985
+A.B. magna cum laude, Cognitive Science, 1985

-I teach the following courses:
+I teach the following courses on a regular basis:

 I have also helped lead the following R workshops:

 With several colleagues, I am planning an Open Science Bootcamp for August 9-11, 2023.

 musings on this and that…

 bookdownpackage makes it easy to build reproducible research protocols.